SpiceSharp/SpiceSharpBehavioral/README.md

 Disadvantages:

 - General performance can be sub-optimal.
-- It may be unclear for the inexperienced user why a simulation may be unstable or badly behaving.
+- It may be unclear for inexperienced users why a simulation became unstable or badly behaving.